nathants/libaws/readme.md

 #### Trigger

-defines triggers for the lambda:
+Defines triggers for the Lambda:

-- schema:
+* Schema:

   ```yaml
   lambda:
     VALUE: